ANNUAL EXHIBITION: 2018-19 Season

 It is preferred that all prints be mounted using the ‘standard size’ mount of 40cm x 50cm.
 Larger prints can be accepted, but the exhibition secretary may insist that the storage, transportation and any display considerations be organised by the entrant.

-** New for 2015, please supply a .jpeg file for any PRINT entry, this .jpeg image will be used to reproduce any winning images in the Exhibition catalogue or PPS produced slideshows.
+** Please supply a .jpeg file for any PRINT entry, this .jpeg image will be used to reproduce any winning images in the Exhibition catalogue or PPS produced slideshows.
 The jpeg format should be as per the PDI entries below.

 Projected Digital Images (PDI)